andkret/Cookbook/README.md

 Join my Patreon and become a plumber yourself:
 [Link to my Patreon](https://patreon.com/plumbersofds)

-Or support me and send a message through Paypal.me:
+Or support me and send a message I read on the next livestream through Paypal.me:
 [Link to my Paypal.me/feedthestream](https://paypal.me/feedthestream)

 ## Important Links

 Subscribe to my Plumbers of Data Science YouTube channel for regular updates: